Kankarollo/pywall/README.md

 Modifications
 -----------

-This version of PyWall is modified for purposes of my master thesis purposes - "Blocking encrypted malware TCP traffic."
+This version of PyWall is modified for purposes of my master thesis purposes - "Blocking encrypted malware traffic."

 Added features:
   - Tracking TCP streams